-Tip: Set aside time to spend with each child individually, so each one feels they get your attention.
+Tip: Set aside time with your kids individually, so each gets your undivided attention and feels special.

 You Gain a Bathroom Buddy

 It'll be a couple of years before you start potty training your new baby.
-But when you do, either you or your spouse will likely have an audience when you go to the bathroom.
-It's called parent modeling.
-And it's one way to teach what going to the bathroom is all about.
-A kid, especially a smart kid like yours, can learn a lot by watching.
+When you do, either you or your spouse can expect an audience when you go.
+It's called parent modeling, and it's one way to teach what using the bathroom is all about.

 Baby Love Is Real

-For some parents, it's instantaneous.
-For others, it may take a while.
-But someday you'll look at your child and feel a depth of emotion you haven't known before.
-Just how boundless that feeling of love is can come as a pleasant surprise.
-You knew you were going to love this baby and now you do unconditionally.
-Enjoy it and make it last a lifetime.
+For some parents, it's instantaneous; for others, it may take a while.
+Someday you'll look at your child and feel a depth of emotion you hadn't known before.
+Just how boundless that unconditional love is can come as a pleasant surprise.

 Parenting Is Letting Go

-It's the bittersweet in parenting.
 Every milestone is an accomplishment, and you can be proud you helped your child get there.
-At the same time, every milestone means your child is more independent and needs you a little less.
-When she's tiny, won't sleep through the night, and can't do for herself, you feel like it will never end.
-Then it seems like it's just the next day and she's all grown up.
+At the same time, each one means your child is more independent and needs you a little less.
+It's the bittersweet of being a parent.